XSMTP/XSMTP/README.md

 # XSMTP Proxy Protocol

-note: The "dev" branch is under heavy development.
-Use at your own risk.

 ## Introduction

 XSMTP (eXtended SMTPS Proxy) is a lightweight proxy protocol designed to circumvent network censorship by masquerading as legitimate SMTPS (SMTP over TLS) traffic.
 It establishes a connection that initially resembles a standard SMTPS session, complete with TLS encryption and SMTP authentication, before transitioning into a data forwarding mode for general-purpose proxying.
 This masquerading technique aims to make XSMTP traffic blend in with regular email communication, thus evading detection and blocking by censorship systems that might be looking for proxy-specific signatures.